fish and prayer

 The Floating City of New Orleans is a series of abstract floodscapes inspired by images of the Ninth Ward after Katrina.
 I did not set out to record the reality of the flood but rather the emotional aftermath of an inexorably altered world.
 Painting is intuitive, suggestive and, for lack of a better word, poetic.
 I strive for emotional honesty in my work and rely on an intuitive sense of color and an immediacy of gesture to achieve it.
 Each Flood-scape is meant to affect the viewer on a visceral level.

-during the ice storm of 1972.
-The heavy creaking branches of the trees encased in ice is a
+The changed landscape reminded me of a Christmas spent in the Salvation Army during the ice storm of 1972.
+The heavy creaking branches of the trees encased in ice is a memory that brought beauty and tragedy together for me, in the same moment. |

 A square with a triangle atop it is one of the first symbols a child draws.
 These naively shapes represent our longing for home.
 As the series evolved, these symbols became more elongated and totemic while "the Flood" became a metaphor for displacement.
 My challenge has been to translate this story of loss and disembodiment into the language of paint-- texture, composition, and color.